Taught course

 Entry requirements

-Students should possess at least level C1, and preferably C2, of the Common European Framework of Reference for Languages (or equivalent for non-European languages) – in their chosen language(s) – Arabic, Chinese, French, German, Italian, Japanese, Russian, or Spanish– and in English.
-In some circumstances, we may require students to provide proof of language competency.
+Students should possess at least level C1, of the Common European Framework of Reference for Languages (or equivalent for non-European languages) – in your chosen language(s) – Arabic, Chinese, French, German, Italian, Japanese, Russian, or Spanish– and in English.

 Months of entry